ashitkumarrai/fastProductApi/README.md

             {
                 "id": 1,
                 "name": "prd_1",
-                "description": "this is updated product 1",
+                "description": "this is product 1",
                 "price": 101.99,
                 "stock": 40,
                 "createdAt": "2025-01-16 12:40:25",